JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 However, this average hides key patterns:

 - **Imbalance:**
-  The target variable `farSet_fixed` is imbalanced — 80% of sets are “failures” (0) and only 20% are “successes” (1).
+  The target variable `farSet_fixed` is imbalanced, 80% of sets are “failures” (0) and only 20% are “successes”.
 This will influence our model choice and evaluation metrics.

 - **League Evolution:**
   Attacking success has increased over time, from **16.4% in 2018** to **21.2% in 2024**, suggesting genuine improvement in league quality.